top of page

 Xu, J. & Zhang G. eds (2025).
 Internet Vulgarities in China: Cultures, Governance and Politics, Amsterdam University Press (under contract)

-Xu, J., Donnar, G., & Garg, D. eds, (2024).
-Asian Celebrity Cultures in the Digital Age, Hong Kong University Press (in production)
+Xu, J., Donnar, G., & Garg, D. eds, (2025).
+Asian Celebrity Cultures in the Digital Age, Hong Kong University Press

 Kent, M., Ellis, K., & Xu, J. eds, (2018).
 Chinese Social Media: Social, Cultural and Political Implications, Routledge